-1.6.2 Governor's Disciplinary Committee
+1.6.2 Disciplinary Reviews

-During the academic year a student and his parents may be invited to a Governor's Disciplinary Committee Review Meeting.
+During the academic year a student and his parents may be invited to a Review Meeting.
 This is to acknowledge a student's behaviour record and outline the possible consequences of repeated infringements of the school's expectations.
-This will be triggered when a student has been suspended for five days or more (either for one suspension or a series of suspensions) or when a student on Stage 3 of the Disciplinary Stages is not making the improvements expected of them.